Passionate Teachers + Advanced Curriculum. This Is Fullstack.

-Kickstart your morning with a programming challenge or two, so you can get "in the zone" for the coding day ahead.
+Kick-start your morning with a programming challenge or two, so you can get “in the zone” for the coding day ahead.

 You watch a live lecture (and coding session) from a Fullstack instructor, covering a portion of the curriculum.
-Lectures include plenty of interaction with the students, to keep the material interesting and engaging.
+Lectures include plenty of interaction with the students to keep the material interesting and engaging.

 Lunch and fitness break

-You will take a 90 minute break, to recharge and refuel.
+You will take a 90-minute break to recharge and refuel.
 Many of our students take advantage of this time to get some exercise as well, which is a great way to get energized for the rest of the day.

-The instructor leads the class through the workshop, live coding the best-practices solution, and taking questions along the way.
-There are many routes to achieve an outcome in programming, but some are much better than others.
+The instructor leads the class through the workshop, live coding the best-practices solution, and takes questions along the way.
+There are many routes to achieve an outcome in programming, but some are better than others.
 Instructors leverage their experience to show students the most efficient solutions to problems within the workshops.

 You may continue working through the day’s workshop (if there is another component to it) or review the pre-readings for tomorrow’s lecture.